-A Blueway concept should be checked against the SCATES model criteria.
-These are:
+A Blueway will be assessed against the SCATES model criteria.
+These are;

-- SAFETY: Is risk being appropriately managed? - Conservation / Environment:
+- SAFETY: Is risk being appropriately managed? - CONSERVATION / ENVIRONMENT:

 As a minimum does the Blueway avoid any negative impact on the environment or ideally how does it add to or improve the environment e.g. through education and access?